Marker Logo

 Topics.
 This memorial is listed in this topic list: War, US Civil.
 A significant day of the year for for this entry is May 31.

 Location.
-38° 51.917′ N, 77° 22.208′ W. Marker is near Fairfax, Virginia, in Fairfax County.
-Memorial is at the intersection of West Ox Road (Virginia Route 608) and Monument Drive, on the right when traveling south on West Ox Road.
+38° 51.917′ N, 77° 22.208′ W. Memorial is near Fairfax, Virginia, in Fairfax County.
+It is at the intersection of West Ox Road (Virginia Route 608) and Monument Drive, on the right when traveling south on West Ox Road.
 Touch for map.
-Marker is at or near this postal address: 4134 West Ox Rd, Fairfax VA 22033, United States of America.
+Memorial is at or near this postal address: 4134 West Ox Rd, Fairfax VA 22033, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Major General Philip Kearny (here, next to this marker); Boulders and Quartz Stone (a few steps from this marker); Kearny and Stevens Monuments (a few steps from this marker); Kearny's Stump and the Monument Lot (a few steps from this marker); The Battle of Ox Hill (within shouting distance of this marker); a different marker also named Battle of Ox Hill (within shouting distance of this marker); Maryland (Antietam / Sharpsburg) Campaign (within shouting distance of this marker); The Attack and Death of General Stevens (about 300 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: Major General Philip Kearny (here, next to this marker); Boulders and Quartz Stone (a few steps from this marker); Kearny and Stevens Monuments (a few steps from this marker); Kearny's Stump and the Monument Lot (a few steps from this marker); a different marker also named Battle of Ox Hill (within shouting distance of this marker); Maryland (Antietam / Sharpsburg) Campaign (within shouting distance of this marker); The Attack and Death of General Stevens (about 300 feet away, measured in a direct line); The Death of General Kearny (about 300 feet away).
 Touch for a list and map of all markers in Fairfax.

 Paid Advertisement